Sebastiannilsen/Backend/README.md

 - There is still room for improvement, but we now have a backend with different functionalities and a good security.

 ---
-## Table of Contents (Optional)
+## Table of Contents

-Here is the content of this project:
+Here is the content overview:

 - [Preparation](#preparation)
 - [Installation and running the project](#installation-and-running-the-project)